Walk from Mam Tor Along The Great Ridge.

-On the morning of my Mam Tor and Great Ridge Walk, I woke up 5:30am to a fresh and bright start to the morning.
-Having checked the weather the night before, I was expecting to be welcomed in The Peak District by picturesque, snow topped peaks.
-Although it was a little fresh in my hometown, it certainly wasn’t cold enough to snow, but due to the higher ground level in Derbyshire, snow topped peaks are a common sight.
+On the morning of my Mam Tor and Great Ridge Walk, I woke up at 5:30 am to a fresh and bright start to the morning.
+Having checked the weather the night before, I was expecting to be welcomed in The Peak District by picturesque, snow-topped peaks.
+Although it was a little fresh in my hometown, it certainly wasn’t cold enough to snow, but due to the higher ground level in Derbyshire, snow-topped peaks are a common sight.
 I decided to leave Nottingham at 6:30, meaning my estimated time of arrival at Mam Tor would be 8:30 (ish) As I was travelling, I couldn’t help but notice that the further north I travelled, the lower my temperature gauge was dropping.
 The slightly colder climate I was heading for didn’t really bother me, as I was well prepared for it.
 That said, I didn’t like the deteriorating road conditions which had started to become very icy in parts.
-Although this delayed my journey slightly, I arrived at a very busy Mam Nick car park around 8:50am.
+Although this delayed my journey slightly, I arrived at a very busy Mam Nick car park around 8:50 am.
 I was very lucky, there were only 2 or 3 parking spaces left.
 (Mam Nick car park £3 all day, card payment only)

 I had one last look at my temperature gauge, -2°C. After getting wrapped up warm and sampling a nice cupper, I started the steep, but short walk up Mam Tor.
 The first thing I noticed was lots of people paragliding from just beneath the summit.
 Time to get my camera out!

 Although it was great to watch these “daredevils”, I wasn’t visiting the Peak District to watch people jump from high ground, dangling delicately from what can only be described as colourful bed sheets.
-I was visiting for the Mam Tor and Great Ridge Walk
+I was visiting for a walk from Mam Tor along the Great Ridge.

 Mam Tor and Great Ridge Walk in The Peak District

-After taking in the beautiful views of Hope Valley, Edale, and the snow topped Kinder Scout in the distance, I decided to take my fist step towards the Great Ridge.
+After taking in the beautiful views of Hope Valley, Edale, and the snow-topped Kinder Scout in the distance, I decided to take my first step towards the Great Ridge.
 I had been looking forward to the Mam Tor and Great Ridge Walk.
 I was so pleased the peaks were snow-topped.
-It looked so still and peaceful, and although the path was barely recognisable because of the snow, a well maintained wooden fence led the way to the next landmark in the distance, Hollins Cross.
+It looked so still and peaceful, and although the path was barely recognisable because of the snow, a well-maintained wooden fence led the way to the next landmark in the distance, Hollins Cross.

-After spending a enjoyable half an hour on Back Tor, I couldn’t make up my mind whether to continue my walk along The Great Ridge to Loose Hill, or turn around and retrace my steps back towards Mam Tor.
-After much thought, I decided to finish my walk by retracing my steps and take in the glorious views of Hope Valley, and Edale.
+After spending an enjoyable half an hour on Back Tor, I couldn’t make up my mind whether to continue my walk along The Great Ridge to Loose Hill or turn around and retrace my steps back towards Mam Tor.
+After much thought, I decided to finish my walk by retracing my steps and taking in the glorious views of Hope Valley, and Edale.
 Overall, a fantastic adventure which I will definitely be doing again in the near future.
 Maybe even a wild camp on Lose Hill.
 Watch this space!

 I’ll leave you with some photographs I captured throughout the day.
 Notice the change in the Sky.

 Thanks for viewing.
-Please feel free to share this page via any of the social media button below!
+Please feel free to share this page via any of the social media buttons below!